Transcript: Is Chlorella Good For You?

-In 2007 I was concerned about the neurotoxins in blue-green algae like chlorella, which is still a significant concern—harmful—but was creeped out this year by a report in the journal veterinary pathology.
-A golden retriever was killed by chlorella, but not by some toxin.
-The chlorella itself invaded her body and started eating its way to her brain.
+There was a report in the Journal of Veterinary Pathology of a golden retriever killed by chlorella; it invaded her body, and started eating its way up to her brain.
 This is showing the algae creep up her spinal cord.
-When plants bite back.